nathangthomas/tic-tac-toe/README.md

 # Welcome to Tic-Tac-Toe

-This is a quick React project to practice using React Hooks as well as to get more aquainted testing functional components using React Testing Library.
+This is a quick React project simply for practicing using React Hooks as well as to get more aquainted testing functional components using React Testing Library.

 ## **Set Up**